appanp/supply-chain-fundas/supply_chain_terminology.md

 **Return Management**: Returns management is the systematic approach for dealing with customer returns.
 It ensures efficiency, customer satisfaction, and cost-effectiveness.
 Returns Management focuses on the efficient handling and processing of customer returns.
 It is essential for merchants as it directly impacts customer experience, operations efficiency, and business profitability.
 Managing a return across the full life cycle includes RMA authorization and validation.
 The final return resolution can be a refund, exchange, store credit, or even a warranty return.
 Efficient returns management is crucial for maintaining positive customer relationships and loyalty.
 By providing a seamless and hassle-free returns process, merchants can enhance customer satisfaction and trust.
 This is a warehouse operation.
 For more info, refer to [this link](https://www.returnlogic.com/returns-management-software/)

+**Reverse Logistics**: Logistics for processing returns.
+For more info, refer to [this link](https://www.maersk.com/logistics-explained/supply-chain-management/2024/01/30/logistics-types-explained).

 **Reverse Put-away**: The picking method that is the reverse of direct put-away in a warehouse management system is known as reverse put-away.
 While direct put-away involves moving goods directly from receiving to their final storage location, reverse put-away typically involves moving items to a temporary staging area or directly to the shipping docks if they are needed immediately for outgoing orders.
 This method is efficient in operations where inventory turnover is high, and products are dispatched soon after they are received.
 For more info, refer to [this link](https://support.unicommerce.com/index.php/knowledge-base/putaway-reverse-pickup-items-new-ux/) - specific to Unicommerce.

 **Shipping Execution**: For Oracle specific documentation on shipping execution, refer [this user guide](https://docs.oracle.com/cd/E26401_01/doc.122/e48847/toc.htm).
 It is an IT system which does the following: